December 17, 2014

 Students are encouraged to venture away from the classroom to film and create.
 Students are given the permission to access tools and technology to act independently.

-Faculty members share their knowledge and skills with undergraduates ensuring that upon graduation students will be professional artist and engaged citizens, working in and with community in an innovative way.
+Faculty members share their knowledge and skills with undergraduates ensuring that upon graduation students will be professional artists and engaged citizens, working in and with community in an innovative way.

 You see!
 Cinema study has much to offer.